Ukraine tensions: Putin tells Biden new sanctions could rupture ties

 Although the two sides exchanged warnings during the call, Russian foreign policy adviser Yuri Ushakov told reporters shortly after that Mr Putin was "pleased" with the conversation.
 He added that it had created a "good backdrop" for future talks.

-A senior US official, who spoke on condition of anonymity, told the AFP news agency that the tone had been "serious and substantive."
+A senior US official, who spoke on condition of anonymity, said the tone had been "serious and substantive."

 "President Biden reiterated that substantive progress in these dialogues can occur only in an environment of de-escalation," White House Press Secretary Jen Psaki said.